Tuxedo vs suit - Two mannequins wearing formal suits, one in a gray suit with a burgundy shirt and the other in a blue suit with a blue shirt

 A tailored suit is generally better than a tuxedo for maintaining comfort and movement.
 Meanwhile, a slim-fit suit contours closely to the body.
 So, it's ideal for showing off a trim physique but can sometimes restrict motion if not perfectly sized.

-Since tuxedoes are typically used on special occasions, unless it’s customised, a pair’s fit will match those of standard sizes.
+Since tuxedoes are typically used on special occasions, unless it’s bespoke or made-to-measure, a pair’s fit will match those of standard sizes.
 This means that if your measurements don't align exactly with typical sizing labels like ‘medium’ or ‘large,’ the fit of your tuxedo will not be perfect.

 It’s essential to match the fit to the occasion and your body type.
 Tailored fit options in both tuxedos and suits can be more versatile and accommodating to various settings and body shapes.
 However, if you wanna make a bold statement, a slim fit can be the way to go, provided it’s well-tailored to your dimensions.